CMU-Heinz-95702/Lab11-Threads/README.md

 # **Part 1 Questions**

-Study the code above, run it on IntelliJ, and write down answers to the following questions.
+Study the code above, run it on IntelliJ, and answer the following questions (no submission required).

 1. What is the largest value of n (choosing n as a power of 10) that you can use that mostly stays out of deadlock?
 Your answer only needs to be approximate.